ObamaCare Subsidies

 • The type of income used to determine subsidies is household Modified Adjusted Gross Income, or MAGI, which is a figure based on income after most deductions have been taken.

 • If you qualify for cost assistance, a marketplace plan can’t cost you more than 9.5% of your income after tax credits are applied (the exact amount is adjusted each year, so it may be a little higher or lower than 9.5%).
-The less you make, the lower the cap.
+The less you make, the lower the cap on what you’ll pay.

-• The amount of cost assistance you can get is based on the second-lowest-cost Silver plans in your state’s Marketplace.
+• The amount of cost assistance you can get is based on the second-lowest-cost Silver plan available in your state’s Marketplace.

-• In states that didn’t expand Medicaid, many adults making under 100% FPL will fall into the Medicaid gap, meaning they won’t qualify for Medicaid or subsidies.
+• In states that didn’t expand Medicaid, many adults making under 100% of the Federal Poverty Level (FPL) fall into the Medicaid gap, meaning they won’t qualify for Medicaid or subsidies.

-• Chip eligibility can differ by state and differs by the age of children, but it is generally much higher than Medicaid eligibility levels.
+• CHIP eligibility can differ by state and varies by the age of the children, but it is generally set at levels much higher than Medicaid eligibility.

 • Tax credits can be applied in advance (partially or in full) to lower your premiums, or they can be adjusted on your federal income taxes.